ciatph/sqlitemerge/README.md

 ## ALTERNATIVE USAGE
 4. Run import.bat.
 Enter the filename of the sqlite database that you've copied from any of the device.
-5. Run only import.bat for succeeding imports from other AppDataCollect.db's
+5. Run only import.bat for succeeding imports from other AppDataCollect.db's.
+6. Run csv.bat to export consolidated farmland data from all sqlite databases.<br>
+Output: **export_csv.csv**

 ## Sqlite Database Files
 You can request for access to the (5) CIAT devices' sqlite databases, which are regularly updated here: